-The first step to launching a high altitude balloon is to decide how you’re going to track the payload, this decision is important for getting approval and will likely inform how much space (if any) you have for other items in your payload.
+One major step to launching a high altitude balloon is to decide how you’re going to track the payload, this decision is important for getting approval from the relevant government authorities and will likely inform how much space (if any) you have for other items in your payload.

 I generally suggest using two methods to track your payload, one of them could be experimental and real-time and the other might be a safer alternative (see below).
 This redundancy leaves room for failure.